 And while airplane noise can be a concern for nearby residents, we can’t ignore how much this airport contributes to the area.

-It keeps businesses running, supports necessary medical flights, and injects a significant amount of money into? the local economy.
+It keeps businesses running, supports necessary medical flights??, and injects a significant amount of money into the loca??l economy.

-So, while the noise is a real issue?, there’s much more to the story about what Teterboro offers.
+So, while the noise is a real issue, ?there’s much more to the story about?? what Teterboro offers.

 Key Takeaways